-ECM 2: Install Occupancy Sensor Lighting Controls
+ECM 4: Install Occupancy Sensor Lighting Controls

-Install occupancy sensors to control lighting fixtures in areas that are frequently unoccupied, even for short periods.
+We evaluated installing occupancy sensors to control lighting fixtures in areas that are frequently unoccupied, even for short periods.
 For most spaces, we recommend that lighting controls use dual technology sensors, which reduce the possibility of lights turning off unexpectedly.